-When coverage ends As an employee, your coverage will end on the earliest of the following dates:
+Benefit coverage will end on the earliest of the following dates:

-- the date your employment terminates. - the end of the month in which you retire. - the date the group contract is no longer in force. - the end of the period for which the premium is paid for your - the date you die. - for Long Term Disability (LTD), the date you retire, the date you attain age 64 and 6 months, whichever is earlier. - for Supplemental Life, Employee Optional Life, Dependent Life and Spousal Supplemental Life the end of the month in which you attain age 65. - for Critical Illness, see Section 16
+- the end of the month in which your employment terminates. - the end of the month in which you retire. - the date the group contract is no longer in force. - the end of the period for which the premium is paid for your insurance. - the date you die. - for Supplemental Life, Employee Pay-All Life and Dependent Life, the end of the month in which you attain age 65, but no later than August 31st following your 65th birthday if you are actively at work. - for Critical Illness, see Section 18.

-When your group Life Insurance coverage ends or reduces refer to Section 15 for details about converting it to an individual Life Insurance policy.
+When your group Life Insurance coverage ends or reduces, refer to Section 17 for details about converting it to an individual Life Insurance policy.